tinkercademy-bootcamp/group-trade-data-query/README.md

 **To run the client:** `./build/client-bin`

 ## Data
-Additionally, there's now a automatic data setup script.
+Additionally, there's now an automatic data setup script.
 Call it as `bash setup_data.sh <team_id>` where team_id is 1,2,3 or 4.
 It will automatically download and extract the data, and will also call `make remove_spaces` and `make processed_data`

+Ensure that your public key is present in the team's server.

 It will download the files from your team's aws instance.